 NFWDB's primary focus for its Youth services is Out of School Youth between the ages of 16 and 24.
-In-School and/or younger youth will only be considered for enrollment in extraordinary circumstances by way of Program Director recommendation and upon approval of the Executive Director.
-In School Youth enrollment must remain under 3% of the total enrollment.
+In-School and/or younger youth will only be considered for enrollment by way of Program Director recommendation and upon approval of the Executive Director.